 Route idea #2: The Great Ocean One

-An all-time classic for jaw-dropping coastal scenery, The Great Ocean Road west of Melbourne, combines gorgeous vistas of crashing surf and rocky pinnacles (notably the Twelve Apostles) with wildlife-watching opportunities, including whales and fur seals.
+An all-time classic for jaw-dropping coastal scenery, the Great Ocean Road west of Melbourne, combines gorgeous vistas of crashing surf and rocky pinnacles (notably the Twelve Apostles) with wildlife-watching opportunities, including whales and fur seals.
 Try and time your visit around Easter so you can drop in at the Rip Curl Pro surfing competition at the legendary Bells Beach.

-Distance 346km; standard car/camper; when to do it: November–April
+When to do it: November–April

 Route idea #3: The one to the tropical tip